Selfhood and

 Long-Term

-For the mainstream neurophilosophy of long-term
+Memory (LTM): For the mainstream neurophilosophy of long-term memory, see this entry in the

-of the self and selfhood, or for the role which deficiencies in same might play in learning disabilities or mental health problems.
-See also mental model and motor schema.
+Glossary.
+For various uses of LTM resources in the construction of the self and selfhood, or for the role which deficiencies in same might play in learning disabilities or mental health problems.

 Long-Term Working

-Memory (LTWM): [See firstly long-term memory and working memory
+Memory (LTWM): [See firstly long-term memory

-separately.]
-Ericsson and Kintsch (1995) [useful
+and working memory separately.]
+Ericsson and Kintsch

 commentary and extracts] have recently introduced the concept of long-term